Shakib-IO/papers/README.md

 ## What's Next?

 There are many plans to keep improving this collection.
-For instance, I will be sharing notes and better organizing individual lectures in a way that provides a bit of guidance for those that are getting started with machine learning.
+For instance, I will be sharing notes and better organizing individual lectures in a way that provides a bit of guidance for those that are getting started with machine learning